watxaut/flask-project/readme.md

-# Knowledge Prerequisites
+# Prerequisites
 * Python lists - Dictionaries
 * Object oriented programming (python classes)
-* Python Decorators (sort of required, at least have a look)
+* Github account!
-* github account!
+* Programs listed below installed!

-# What will you learn at the end of the lesson
+# What will (should..?) you know at the end of the lesson
 * Create a git repo
 * Decorators?
 Decorators
 * Create a Flask application